 Within a given person's spine, individual spinous processes also vary in length.
-Figure 2, below, shows variations in spinous process length that make the curve expressed by the tips of the spinous process differ between individuals from the curve expressed by the bodies of the vertebrae.
+Figure 2, above, shows variations in spinous process length that make the curve expressed by the tips of the spinous process differ between individuals from the curve expressed by the bodies of the vertebrae.
 While the tips of the spinous processes are our best palpatory indicator of lumbar curve, keep in mind that they usually express less than the actual curve, and the amount of difference from the actual curve varies from person to person, depending on the relative lengths of each person's spinous processes.

 This brings us to functional considerations.
 Assessing lordosis, or any feature of alignment, is at most half the story.
 The greater questions are: "How well does it move?" and "How comfortable is it?"

 Returning to alignment, the next problem is the relationship of the lumbar curve to neighboring structures.
 Above the lumbar spine is the thorax, and below the lumbar spine are the sacrum and pelvis.
 Let's begin with the pelvis.

 The orientation of the pelvis can vary in any plane.
 Lordosis varies in the sagittal or anterior-posterior plane.
 We will also consider sagittal plane variation in pelvic orientation.
 Rotation around the hip joints in the sagittal plane yields anterior and posterior tilt of the pelvis.
 We name the top of the pelvis sitting forward, or anterior of the bottom of the pelvis, as "anterior tilt."
 Similarly, the top of the pelvis sitting back of, or posterior to the bottom of the pelvis, is "posterior tilt."